tKroopy/tkroopy/README.md

 ### Compiling

-If you want to share your applications internally to non-python users you can compile the code into an executable using setup.bat in the root directory (will add support for osx soon).
+If you want to share your applications to non-python users you can compile the code into an executable using setup.bat in the root directory (will add support for osx soon).

+#### Configure Setup

+The setup.bat file executes the setup.py file, there are a couple of tweeks you can make to it.

+##### Test
+If you wish to run a test run then leave test=True, this will output your compiled code to tkroopy/tkroopy

+##### Name
+You probably want to rename your application to something more meaningful, change name from 'tkroopy' to whatever you like The compiled code will go into your root directory one up, i.e. if you have your code in tkroopy/source then

 ## Directory Structure